SalishSeaCast/tools/bathymetry/README.md

 ##License

-These notebooks are copyright 2013-2014 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+These notebooks and files are copyright 2013-2014 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.